PierreMishra/SDWA_Violations_BIO.665/README.md

 ## Summary

-Clean drinking water is one of the most basic necessity of a healthy living.
+Clean drinking water is one of the most basic necessity of a healthy lifestyle.
 Since 1988, there have been approxiamtely 3 million Safe Drinking Water Act (SDWA) violations.

 Mention that I used Bayesian inference methods, priors, posteriors